Hirokazu Sawamura: Boston Red Sox

 On February 16, 2021, Sawamura officially signed a two-year, $3 million contract with the Boston Red Sox of Major League Baseball (MLB).
 He made his MLB debut on April 2, pitching in relief against the Baltimore Orioles.
 He earned his first MLB win on April 23, after pitching 1 1/3 innings of scoreless relief against the Seattle Mariners.
 Sawamura was placed on the injured list on July 23 due to right triceps inflammation; he returned to the Red Sox on July 30.
 He was placed on the COVID-related list on August 31, and returned to the team on September 13.
 Overall during the regular season, Sawamura made 55 relief appearances for Boston, compiling a 5–1 record with 3.06 ERA while striking out 61 batters in 53 innings.
 He made three postseason relief appearances, all in the American League Championship Series, allowing a single run in two innings pitched.

 Sawamura began the 2022 season as a member of the Red Sox bullpen.
 After posting a 3.60 ERA in 18 relief appearances, he was optioned to the Triple-A Worcester Red Sox on May 28, but recalled to Boston two days later.
 On August 29, Sawamura was designated for assignment, then sent outright to Triple-A two days later.
 On September 11, Sawamura was released by the Red Sox.
 Overall during 49 relief appearances with the Red Sox during 2022, Sawamura compiled a 1–1 record with a 3.73 ERA while striking out 40 batters in 50 2/3 innings.

 Chiba Lotte Marines (second stint)

-On January 28, 2023, Sawamura signed with Chiba Lotte.
+On January 28, 2023, Sawamura signed with the Chiba Lotte Marines of Nippon Professional Baseball (NPB).
+On August 10, it was announced that Sawamura had been diagnosed with reversible cerebral vasoconstriction syndrome and spent a short stint in the hospital.
+As a result, he was prohibited from performing strenuous exercise for the month of August.